 Outdated communication techniques, such as phone calls and snail mail, and manual processes, such as updating contact information and doing calculations in spreadsheets, take up valuable time that could be focused on more value-add activities.

 Appealing to Millennials

-By 2020 (only a couple short years away!), Millennials will make up 50% of the global workforce, and as Baby Boomers continue to retire (the current average age of commercial real estate professionals is 54), they will increasingly rely on this younger generation to keep their businesses running.
+In 2020, Millennials will make up 50% of the global workforce, and as Baby Boomers continue to retire (the current average age of commercial real estate professionals is 54), they will increasingly rely on this younger generation to keep their businesses running.
 Millennial presence in the workplace has influenced the way companies work, corporate values, and company culture, and those preferences are sure to bleed into the CRE industry.

 Improving the investor experience